rzo42/Vic-20-Mini-Synth/README.md

 -The compiled file seems to large.
 The uncompiled file works with 8k but
         the compiled file requires the full 24k expasion to run.
-                (...will file an issue with mospeed)
+                (...will file an issue with mospeed) -sustain holding when set to 255 not working
+-release holding when set to 255 not working

 Todo:
 -pal and ntsc versions or options